 The striking photography is by Eric Wolfinger.
 Every recipe includes at least one beautifully styled full page photo, generally of the finished dish.
 There are also photos of various meal and menu ideas, the making of the donabe, and the occasional collection of step-by-step photos.

 Headnotes at the beginning of every recipe include information about the dish and tips for success.
 Measurements are provided in US customary and metric.
-The name of the recipe is also listed in Japanese romanji when applicable.
-Special equipment required is listed at the top of the page along with shime (finishing course) suggestions and variations.
+The name of the recipe is also listed in Japanese romaji when applicable.
+Required special equipment is labeled at the top of the page along with shime (finishing course) suggestions and variations.

 Gyoza Nabe (Japanese Dumpling Hot Pot)

 To form the gyoza, you can simply fold the dumplings in half or form pleats.
-I personally prefer the pleats.
 Whenever I make gyoza and other dumplings, I generally double the batch and freeze the extra for easy meals later.

-I place the extra dumplings on a parchment lined baking sheet in a single layer (with parchment dividing if I need more room) and freeze.
-Once completely frozen, I transfer them to a freezer safe bag.
-I cook the dumplings straight from the freezer, usually adding a couple extra minutes to the cooking time- until the meat is completely heated.
+To freeze, arrange the extra dumplings in a single layer on a parchment lined baking sheet and place in the freezer.
+Once frozen, gently transfer to a freezer safe bag.
+You can cook the gyoza straight from the freezer, but may need to add a couple of minutes to the simmering time.

 Notable Ingredients